RenderKit/oidn/README.md

 Only a single callback function can be registered per filter, and further invocations overwrite the previously set callback function.
 Passing `NULL` as function pointer disables the registered callback function.
-Once registered, Intel Open Image Denoise will invoke the callback function multiple times during filter operations, by passing the payload as set at registration time (`userPtr` argument), and a `double` in the range \[0, 1\] which estimates the progress of the operation (`n` argument).
-When returning `true` from the callback function, Intel Open Image Denoise will continue the filter operation normally.
+Once registered, Open Image Denoise will invoke the callback function multiple times during filter operations, by passing the payload as set at registration time (`userPtr` argument), and a `double` in the range \[0, 1\] which estimates the progress of the operation (`n` argument).
+When returning `true` from the callback function, Open Image Denoise will continue the filter operation normally.
 When returning `false`, the library will attempt to cancel the filter operation as soon as possible, and if that is fulfilled, it will raise an `OIDN_ERROR_CANCELLED` error.

 Please note that using a progress monitor callback function introduces some overhead, which may be significant on GPU devices, hurting